-The TSA says the "3-1-1" for a traveler's carry-on bag is:
+The TSA says the "3-1-1" liquids rule for a traveler's carry-on bag is:

 Note: There are some exceptions for essential liquids, such as baby formula and medicines.

 You'll have fewer security hassles if you check your bag.
 Some items cannot be carried on and must be checked.
 If you're taking an ice axe, ski poles or Swiss Army knife—items that could also be considered weapons—your bag will have to be checked.
-See the latest list of restrictions at TSA's list of permitted and prohibited items.

 Traveling light is to your benefit even when checking your bag.
 Why?
 A light bag doesn't run the risk of incurring an overweight baggage fee.
 Plus, once at your destination, you still need to haul it around.
 A light bag means greater comfort and freedom.

 - Leave jewelry and valuables at home and never pack anything fragile in your checked baggage.

 - Carry your credit card, cash, medicine, keys and passports close to you in a security belt or pouch.